-- Integrated Climate Strategy - Working with community and business networks - City Housing (Adaptive Reuse) Initiative exploring re-purposing and reuse of existing buildings to support sustainability objectives including carbon capture, capitalising on existing capital investment, reducing landfill waste, and reducing consumption in construction.
+- Integrated Climate Strategy - Working with community and business networks - City Housing (Adaptive Reuse) Initiative exploring re-purposing and reuse of existing buildings to support sustainability objectives including carbon capture, capitalising on existing capital investment, reducing landfill waste, and reducing consumption in construction. - Urban design and projects to cool and green streets, including water sensitive urban design - Comprehensive review of the Adelaide Park Lands Management Strategy - Master Plans for the Adelaide Park Lands and the City Squares

 - Set specific measures to achieve the State's goal of net zero emissions by 2050, accompanied by a funding and implementation roadmap.
-These should include energy efficiency, connected communities, increased electrification and climate responsive buildings. - Encourage greening and increase of tree canopy in the city to combat climate change, reduce the Urban Heat Island effect and enhance the benefits of living locally. - Include strategic support to encourage adaptive reuse of existing buildings as a sustainable development option - with immediate funding mechanisms to help fast - Include stronger strategic and evidence-based support for retaining urban tree canopy. - Encourage use of the Planning and Development Fund for investment in new and upgraded open space, public realm, pocket parks, tree canopy and the Adelaide Park Lands.
+These should include energy efficiency, connected communities, increased electrification and climate responsive buildings. - Encourage greening and increase of tree canopy in the city to combat climate change, reduce the Urban Heat Island effect and enhance the benefits of living locally. - Include strategic support to encourage adaptive reuse of existing buildings as a sustainable development option with immediate funding mechanisms to help fast track residential conversions that capture embodied energy in existing building stock. - Include stronger strategic and evidence-based support for retaining urban tree canopy. - Encourage use of the Planning and Development Fund for investment in new and upgraded open space, public realm, pocket parks, tree canopy and the Adelaide Park Lands.